cisco-open/jalapeno/README.md

 #### SDN is a database problem
 With the statement "SDN is database problem" we are saying all SDN use cases can be executed via database mappings and their associated encapsulations.
 With this framework in mind, Voltron has the theoretical ability to address any kind of virtual topology use case.
 Therefore, Voltron is a generalized SDN platform, which may be used for:

-* Internal Traffic Engineering - engineered tunnels traversing a network under common management
+* Internal Traffic Engineering - engineered tunnels traversing a network under common management (BGP-LS use cases**)
 * Egress Peer Engineering - engineered tunnels sending traffic out a specific egress router/interface to an external network
 * VPN overlays - engineered tunnels creating point-to-point or multipoint overlay virtual networks
 * Network Slicing - see VPN overlays